Transform businesses. Transform your future.

-This project gives students an opportunity to further develop the knowledge, skills and insights gained during the MBA studies, and apply these within a real-life setting.
-Students will work on an applied research project to investigate an area of interest in depth with a strategic focus and solve a particular organizational problem.
+This course allows students an opportunity to further develop the knowledge, skills and insights gained during the MBA studies, and apply these within a real-life setting.
+Students will work on an applied research project to investigate an area of interest in depth with a strategic focus and solve a particular organisational problem.
 The nature of the project will vary every semester and the subject matter will be related to the MBA program.

 Managing real estate is an essential matter for the hospitality world.
 This course explores the issues associated with investing in real estate in the hospitality industry.
 The course considers the perspective of both owners and operators in terms of investment strategies, legal considerations, financing alternatives, and investment risk and business valuations.

-The course equips students with concepts and tools to handle the ever-increasing complexity of financial instruments and markets.
-Students acquire a sound knowledge of the theoretical foundations of modern investment and risk and asset management techniques.
+The course is designed to equip students with concepts and tools to cope successfully with the ever-increasing complexity of financial instruments and markets.
+Students acquire a sound knowledge of the theoretical foundations that underpin modern investment and risk and asset management techniques.
 The program develops expertise in areas such as the management of equity and bond portfolios, trading techniques, property investment, asset liability management, the regulation and marketing of investment products and services, valuation of annuities, net present value investment criterion, perpetuities, stocks, bonds and corporate investment decisions, students will examine various theories for asset pricing and calculation of a company’s cost of capital.

-This course focuses on issues of developing, managing and evaluating global brand leadership and lifestyle strategies.
-The depth of the relationship between leading-edge brand-building and customers will be explored as the foundation of ongoing success and sustained equity.
-Next, lifestyle management is an emerging concept where its links to branding will be explored.
-Students will discover how creating a coherent luxury brand experience requires the alignment of every touch point in the organization with a customer value proposition.
+This course focuses on issues of developing, managing and evaluating global luxury brand leadership and lifestyle strategies.
+The depth of the relationship between leading-edge brand building and customers will be explored as the foundation of on-going success and sustained equity.
+Next, Lifestyle management is an emerging concept where its links to the branding will be explored.
+Overall, the course will discover how creating a coherent luxury brand experience requires the alignment of every touch point in the organization with a customer value proposition.